braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/overview.md

 Braze currently offers the following default in-app message types:

-- `Slideup`
+- Slideup
-- `Modal`
+- Modal
-- `Modal Image`
+- Modal Image
-- `Full`
+- Full
-- `Full Image`
+- Full Image
-- `HTML`
+- HTML
-- `Control`
+- Control

 Each in-app message type is highly customizable across content, images, icons, click actions, analytics, display, and delivery.

+For a full list of in-app message properties and usage, refer to the [`InAppMessage` class documentation](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/inappmessage).

 All in-app messages are enumerated types of `Braze.InAppMessage`, which defines basic behavior and traits for all in-app messages.
 The in-app message class enums are as follows:

-{% alert important %}
-The standard SDK integration includes steps that activate in-app messages, including GIF support.
-For more details on GIF support, refer to this [tutorial](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/c3-gif-support).
-{% endalert %}

 ### Expected behaviors by message types